12 months full time

 More information is available about tuition fees and discounts.

-This programme, run in partnership with Newcastle Law School, aims to equip you with a good general understanding of conventional financial theory and knowledge of the basic legal tools employed in financial regulation.
-In addition, it provides an introduction to Islamic finance which uses a different model for banking and finance that eliminates many of the practices that appear to have contributed to the recent banking crisis.
+This interdisciplinary programme aims to equip you with a good understanding of conventional financial theory and knowledge of the basic legal tools employed in financial regulation.
+It also provides an introduction to Islamic finance which uses a different model for banking and finance that eliminates many of the practices that appear to have contributed to the recent banking crisis.

 You take compulsory modules that equip you with a good understanding of the conventional finance industry, as well as the main principles and practices of Islamic finance.